Best of the Dingle Way

 On this trip, we ask you to keep your luggage to a maximum weight of 18 kilograms per item.
 Please note that 1 bag per person is allowed.

 The distances and descents / ascents are approximations of the recommended routes.
 Please be prepared by packing all necesssary items, for example, proper rain gear (jacket and pants), sun hat and sunscreen.
-Your information pack has a detailed equipment list which includes standard walking/ cycling gear such as good walking boots or shoes, warm and waterproof clothes for the cooler months and lightweight clothing for summer, and a day pack.
+You can find a detailed equipment list in your Macs App which includes standard walking/ cycling gear such as good walking boots or shoes, warm and waterproof clothes for the cooler months and lightweight clothing for summer, and a day pack.

 Travel insurance helps protect your travel investment, your belongings and most importantly you, from unforeseen circumstances that may arise before or during your trip.
 For more information, please visit our travel insurance page.